-Post Employment Certification: Successfully complete the following: Oxygen Administration Course AND Santa Cruz County Instructor Training Program OR American Red Cross Water Safety Instructor (WSI).
+POST-EMPLOYMENT CERTIFICATION: Successfully complete the Santa Cruz County Instructor Training Program OR the American Red Cross Water Safety Instructor (WSI.)

 IF HIRED, APPLICANTS UNDER 18 YEARS OF AGE MUST SUBMIT A WORK PERMIT.
 STUDENTS CAN OBTAIN WORK PERMITS FROM THE ADMINISTRATION OFFICE AT THEIR SCHOOL.

 Background Investigation: Fingerprinting is required for persons 18 and older.

 SPECIAL WORKING CONDITIONS: Exposure to variable temperatures and weather conditions; strong and unpleasant odors and fumes such as chlorine; noise from children; allergens such as pollen, and insect stings and bites; pool chemical fluctuations which might cause irritation to eyes and skin; and the possibility of administering first aid and resultant exposure to infections which could cause chronic disease or death.

 Knowledge: Working knowledge of swimming hazards; lifeguard training techniques; first aid and cardiopulmonary resuscitation (CPR).
 Some knowledge of the techniques and principles of swimming instruction is required for some positions.